GoogleCloudPlatform/cloud-bigtable-examples/java/simple-performance-test/README.md

     ![Delete](https://cloud.google.com/bigtable/img/delete-quickstart-cluster.png)

-1. Type the cluster ID, then click **Delete** to delete the cluster.
+1. Type the instance ID, then click **Delete** to delete the instance.